Three Rivers Guide Service

-The Kennebec River’s free flowing section between Waterville is a productive and beautiful reach of the Kennebec.
+The Kennebec River’s free flowing section between Waterville and Sidney is a productive and beautiful reach of the Kennebec.
 I also float several productive sections of the Androscoggin and Penobscot Rivers.

 You will be fishing from a customized Freestone Drift Boat.
 Two fly fishers or spin fishers can cast while seated or standing from this comfortable drift boat while casting to one of Maine’s most prolific game fish: the feisty smallmouth bass.
 Contact me to schedule your guided drift trip.

 Guided Drift Trips on Maine’s Kennebec River

 Clients will occasionally ask me, “Do you have a favorite river?”
 That’s often a tough question for a fishing guide.
 The Kennebec is my home river and over the years I have come to know it intimately.

 My wife and I live on the free flowing section of the Kennebec River in Vassalboro.
 It’s a stunningly beautiful section with a very healthy population of smallmouth bass.
 No other Maine river has more of its native anadromous fish.
 In addition to the millions of returning river herring including: alewives, bluebacks and shad, during a June trip we may see several atlantic and shortnosed sturgeon launch from the river’s depths.
 With the added possibility of a striped bass mistakenly inhaling your smallmouth fly, one would assume that the Kennebec would be the favorite.
 For these reasons and more it could be my favorite.

 Fishing on the Androscoggin River